bizarski/fibonacci/fibonacci-ruby/readme.md

 	* uri
 	* net/http
 	* json
-* Windows 7 or higher

 ### Installation

-* Download Ruby 2.7.2 from https://rubyinstaller.org/downloads/ and install it on Windows
+* Download Ruby 2.7.2 from https://rubyinstaller.org/downloads/ and install the package
-* Add Ruby's path to your computer's "Path" System Environment Variable
+* Add Ruby's path to your computer's "Path" System Environment Variable (Windows only)
 * In a terminal, go to the `fibonacci-ruby` folder and run `gem install` for each of the required gems

 ### Running the app